hedzr/logg/README.md

 ### Hide the sensitive fields

-Your struct can implement `LogObjectMashaller` or `LogArrayMashaller` so that the sensitive fields can be harden.
+Your struct can implement `LogObjectMashaller` or `LogArrayMashaller` so that the sensitive fields can be hardened.

 ```go
 type users []*user